-- (C) The estimated number of employees governed by each MCO contract; - (D) A list of all workers enrolled in the MCO; and - (E) The effective dates of such enrollments. - (k) When the insurer is disenrolling a worker from an MCO, the insurer must simultaneously provide written notice of the disenrollment to the worker, the worker's representative, all medical service providers, and the MCO.
+- (B) If the insurer disagrees with the appropriateness decision of the MCO, the insurer must appeal the decision to the MCO under OAR 436-015-0110(4). - (kl) Insurers under contract with MCOs must maintain records including, but not limited to: - (A) A listing of all employers covered by MCO contracts; - (B) The employers' WCD employer numbers; - (C) The estimated number of employees governed by each MCO contract; - (D) A list of all workers enrolled in the MCO; and - (E) The effective dates of such enrollments. - (Im) When the insurer is disenrolling a worker from an MCO, the insurer must simultaneously provide written notice of the disenrollment to the worker, the worker's representative, all medical service providers, and the MCO.
 The insurer must mail the notice no later than seven days before the date the worker is no longer subject to the contract.
-The notice must tell the worker how to obtain compensable medical services after disenrollment.

-(Im) When an MCO contract expires or is terminated without renewal, the insurer must simultaneously provide written notice to the worker, the worker's representative, all medical service providers, and the MCO that the worker is no longer subject to the MCO contract.
+The notice must tell the worker how to obtain compensable medical services after disenrollment. - (mn) When an MCO contract expires or is terminated without renewal, the insurer must simultaneously provide written notice to the worker, the worker's representative, all medical service providers, and the MCO that the worker is no longer subject to the MCO contract.
 The notice must be mailed no later than three days before the date the contract expires or terminates.
 The notice must tell the worker how to obtain compensable medical services after the worker is no longer subject to the MCO contract.